AF-1/lms-dynamicplaylists/README.md

 Or you could download the latest (source code) zip from this repository and drop the folder called *DynamicPlayList* into your local LMS plugin folder.

-If you want to test a new patch that hasn't made it into a release version yet or you need to install a previous version:
+If you want to test a *new* patch that hasn't made it into a release version yet or if you need to install a *previous* version:

 * go to *settings > plugins* and uninstall the currently installed version of Dynamic PlayLists.
 * then go to *settings > information*.
 Near the bottom of the page you'll find several plugin folder paths.
 The path you want does not include the word Cache.
 Examples: